isomerpages/moe-kentridgesec/_about-krss/Departments/Physical Education.md

 *   Kent Ridge Olympics

 **GOALS**
-**Goal 1:** Acquire a range of motor skills to participate in a variety of physical activites.
-**Goal 2:** Understand and apply movement concepts, principles and strategies in a range of physical activities.
+**Goal 1**: Movement Competence.
+Students are competent and confident to participate in a range of physical and outdoor activities.<br>
+**Goal 2**: Healthy Lifestyle Practices.
+Students have a personal commitment to healthy lifestyle practices in physical activity, nutrition, sleep, outdoor time and hygiene.<br>
-**Goal 3:** Demonstrate safe practices during physical and daily activities with respect to themselves, others and the environment.
+**Goal 3**: Safety Mindset.
+Students apply risk assessment to manage daily and physical activities with respect to self, others and the environment.<br>
-**Goal 4:** Display positive personal and social behaviour across different experiences.
-**Goal 5:** Acquire and maintain health-enhancing fitness through regular participation in physical actitivies.
+**Goal 4**: Core Values.
+Students make informed and responsible decisions with regard to personal behaviour and social interactions based on sound values-based judgements.<br>
-**Goal 6:** Enjoy and value the benefits of living a physically active and healthy life.
+**Goal 5**: Enjoyment.
+Students enjoy and value physical activities and healthy living in a sustainable way.<br>

 ![Inter-Class Competitions](/images/Inter-Class%20Competitions.jpg)
 <p style="text-align:center;">Inter-Class Competitions</p>